Showing posts with label Asian. Show all posts

 In Episode 4.5 of Better Call Saul, the Breaking Bad spin-off starring Bob Odenkirk as a sleazy lawyer, a flashback to 2003 shows the young Saul/Jimmy McGill working in a cell phone store.
 He starts a side-business selling stolen burner phones (popular with drug dealers, gang members, cheating husbands, and so on).

-While scoping out customers at the Dog House sleazoid-favored hot dog stand, he approaches teen thugs Peewee, Skipper, and Scooter.
-They don't need any phones, but they'll wait until he's done for the evening and beat him up his profits.
+While scoping out customers at the Dog House, a sleazoid-favored hot dog stand, he approaches teen thugs Peewee, Skipper, and Scooter.
+They don't need any phones, but they'll wait until he's done for the evening and beat him up for his profits.
 Jimmy kicks himself for not being able to foresee that the interaction would go bad.

 In the next episode, Jimmy approaches the guys at their laudromat-hangout and offers to give them a cut if they let him sell without harassment: a more reliable dividend stream than robbing him just once.
 They decide that they prefer robbery, and chase him -- into a trap!

 Jimmy's allies, Huell Babineaux and Man Mountain, tie them up, gag them, and hang them upside down in a piñata warehouse.
-They begin smashing the piñatas with baseball bats, while Jimmy asks the teen thugs if they prefer to be smashed to death quickly or slowly.
+They begin smashing the piñatas with baseball bats.
+Jimmy asks the teen thugs if they prefer to be smashed to death quickly or slowly.

 The thugs are so terrified that they promise not to bother Jimmy anymore, and to tell all the other thugs to leave him alone.
 He calls off the smashing, but his goons pretend not to hear him until the bat comes withn inches of Peewee's face.
-"You get one warning," he tells them as they whimper.
+"You get one warning," Jimmy tells him as he whimpers.
 "And that was it."

-Other than the gay-subtext potential of the three guys hanging out without chatting up girls, I was interested in this scene because I have posts on two of the actors: Tommy Nelson, left, and Cory Chapman, center.
+Other than the gay-subtext potential of the three guys hanging out without chatting up girls, I was interested in this scene because I have profiles of two of the actors: Tommy Nelson, left, and Cory Chapman, center.

 Both would go on to roles in The Righteous Gemstones, but in different seasons, and both have a substantial amount of gay and gay-subtext work.